 \begin{proposition} \finitesampleMSEbound \end{proposition}

-The proposition allows us to consider the design, potential outcomes and variance bound separately when building understanding of the behavior of the variance bound estimator.
+The proposition allows us to consider the design, potential outcomes and variance bound separately when building understanding of the behavior of variance bound estimators.
 The factor $\pnorm{\infty}{\Cov{\vec{R}}}$ captures aspects of the experimental design.
 This norm will be small for designs that do not induce too much dependence between the exposures.
 A design that induces highly correlated exposures might make precise estimation impossible even in large samples, which would be reflected in a large $\pnorm{\infty}{\Cov{\vec{R}}}$.

-Experimenters already strive to use well-behaved designs if possible, because such designs also facilitate precise point estimation.
-In such cases, $\pnorm{\infty}{\Cov{\vec{R}}}$ would already be well-controlled, in the sense that the norm is asymptotically bounded.
-For example, if the exposures are independent between units, as under a Bernoulli design, we have $\pnorm{\infty}{\Cov{\vec{R}}} = 2$.
-If the exposures are perfectly correlated within clusters of units, then the norm is twice the size of the largest cluster.

-A potential concern here is that the properties of the design that facilitate precise point estimation are not exactly the same as those that facilitate precise variance estimation.
-In particular, the performance of the point estimator is governed by first-order exposure probabilities, but the construction of $\vec{R}$ uses second-order probabilities, $\Pr{k, \ell \in S}$.
+Importantly, while properties of the design that facilitate precise point estimation generally coincide with those that facilitate precise variance estimation, they are not exactly the same.
+In particular, the performance of the point estimator is governed by first-order exposure probabilities, but the construction of $\vec{R}$ uses second-order probabilities.
 It is possible that a design makes the first-order probabilities well-behaved but still have many second-order probabilities being close to zero.
-In such cases, experimenters should consider extending Definition~\ref{def:design-compatible} so that design compatibility requires $\Pr{k, \ell \in S} \geq c$ for some constant $c > 0$, rather than just being non-zero.
+In such cases, experimenters should consider extending Definition~\ref{def:design-compatible} so that design compatibility requires $\Pr{k, \ell \in S} \geq c$ for some constant $c > 0$, rather than just not being zero.
 This will make the bound more conservative, but one would ensure that $\pnorm{\infty}{\Cov{\vec{R}}}$ is well-controlled.
 For the purpose of this section, we will proceed under the presumption that experimenters have taken the steps necessary to ensure that $\pnorm{\infty}{\Cov{\vec{R}}}$ is well-controlled.